practicusai/docs/docs/tutorial/explore.md

 - Close after done
 - Go back to _Explore_ tab, click _Reload_

-You will see that your data is now uploaded to the local disk of the Cloud Node
+You will see that your data is now uploaded to the local disk of the Cloud Worker

 ![](img/explore/upload-2.png)